RoyJumah/blog-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank `Microverse` for providing me the resources that enabled us to finish this challenge!
+I would like to thank microverse for giving me the opportunity to learn and grow as a developer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>